omeka/omeka-s-enduser/docs/content/items.md

 ![Advanced tab with no asset selected.
 The tab displays a message about thumbnail creation and a button to "select" an asset](contentfiles/item_advtab.png)

 When you use an asset thumbnail instead of uploading media, the asset thumbnail does not display on the item's public show page.
-This makes such thumbnails useful for items which have no media but which would benefit from a thumbnail for the browse view, or for items whose media does not render an elegant thumbnail, such as audio or visual files.
+This makes such thumbnails useful for items which have no media but which would benefit from a thumbnail for the browse view, or for items whose media does not render an elegant thumbnail, such as audio or video files.

 The assets you select from and upload as thumbnails in this tab are the same as those created for [site logos](../../sites/site_theme/#settings-options).